Christian Msimang

-Christian Themba Msimang is a South African politician who has served as a Member of the National Assembly since May 2019.
-He previously served in parliament from May 2009 until May 2014, and again from August 2014 to November 2017.
+Christian Themba Msimang is a South African politician who served as a Member of the National Assembly from May 2009 until May 2014, from August 2014 to November 2017 and again from May 2019 to May 2024.
 Msimang is a member of the Inkatha Freedom Party.

 Career

 Msimang served as the deputy secretary-general of the Inkatha Freedom Party during the early-2000s.

 Parliamentary career

 Msimang was nominated to the National Assembly in the aftermath of the 2009 general election and was sworn in as a Member of Parliament on 6 May 2009.

 He was placed low on the party's candidate list for the 2014 general election.
 As a consequence, he did not return to Parliament after the election.
 MP Mario Oriani-Ambrosini died on 16 August 2014 and the party appointed Msimang as his successor.
 He was sworn in on 23 August and later retired as an MP on 1 November 2017.

 He returned to Parliament following the 2019 general election.
+He was not placed on any IFP candidate list for the 2024 general election and left parliament as a result.